StefanoZiinoC/StefanoZiinoC/README.md

     🧑‍💻 DevOps Engineer at Craftech
     ☁️ Certified AWS Solution Architect Associate
-🚀 Specialized in cloud infrastructure and custom solutions 🛠️ Proficient in Terraform, Kubernetes, Docker, and cloud infrastructure management 👨‍💻 Fullstack developer with experience in ReactJs/AngularJs, Node.js, MongoDB, and MySQL 🌐 2 years ago I was developing (SAS): a web application for automating employee selection for (CDE) 🌱 Always eager to learn and stay up-to-date with the latest technologies and trends 😺 Fun fact: I love cats and enjoy trekking
+    🚀 Specialized in cloud infrastructure and custom solutions 🛠️ Proficient in Terraform, Kubernetes, Docker, and cloud infrastructure management 👨‍💻 Fullstack developer with experience in Angular, Node.js, MongoDB, and MySQL 🌐 Currently working on developing web applications for automating employee selection 🌱 Always eager to learn and stay up-to-date with the latest technologies and trends 😺 Fun fact: I love cats and enjoy trekking

 Connect with me: